 - Alcohol: avoid alcohol while you are taking fluoxetine, especially when you first start treatment.
 Drinking alcohol while taking SSRIs can cause drowsiness and affect concentration, putting you at risk of falls and other accidents.
 It can also cause agitation, aggression and forgetfulness.
 If you do drink alcohol, drink only small amounts and see how you feel.
 Do not stop taking your medication.

 - Diabetes: if you have diabetes, you may need to check your blood glucose more often because fluoxetine can affect the levels of glucose in your blood.

 Like all medicines, fluoxetine can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.

-The use of antidepressants has been linked with self harm or suicidal thoughts and behaviour.
-Children, teenagers, young adults and people with a history of suicidal behaviour are most at risk.
-This is most likely during the first few weeks of starting treatment or if the dose is changed.
-It is important to look out for signs of suicidal behaviour such as suicidal thoughts, self-harm, worsening of low mood, agitation or aggression.
-If you notice any of these signs, contact your doctor immediately.
+The use of antidepressants has been linked with an increase in suicidal thoughts and behaviour.
+Children, teenagers, young adults and people with a history of suicidal behaviour are particularly at risk.
+This is most likely during the first few weeks of starting an antidepressant or if the dose is changed.
+It is important to look for signs of suicidal behaviour such as agitation or aggression and ask about suicidal thoughts, self-harm, worsening of low mood, If you notice any of these signs, contact your doctor immediately.